• Skip to main content

 The View to update data

 You can use the CRUD form to update data.
-So, when you click the edit button then it will display with existing input values based on the specified id.
+So, when you click the edit button then it will display existing input values based on the specified id.

-Finally, you just replace the existing code of CRUD form with the following HTML code.
+Finally, you just replace the existing code of the CRUD form with the following HTML code.
 Don’t worry this code will work for both creating & updating data.

 The Route to update data